Th3stral/Automated-Test-Program-for-Keysight-Agilent-B2912A-SMU/README.md

 ## Step 2: Navigate to Your Project Directory

-Open Terminal or Command Prompt:
+Open Terminal or Command Prompt:.

-Windows: Press Win + R, type cmd, and press Enter. macOS/Linux: Open Terminal from your Applications or through Spotlight (macOS).

 Navigate to Your Project Directory: